ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 about the code re-organisation.

-Otherwise, an app designed with modular architecture give us a possibility to decompose functionality, or semantically group the same parts into modules.
-This gives a possibility to delegate different development stages to different teams, e.g. team A will work on User Functionality, team B will be responsible for content management etc..
+Otherwise, an app designed with modular architecture give us a possibility to decompose functionality, refactor stand alone units anytime, group them into modules.
+It gives us a possibility to delegate different development stages to different teams, e.g. team A will work on User Functionality, team B will be responsible for content management etc..

-In short application should have following principles:<br/>
+In short an application should have the following principles:<br/>
- **A.** Code must be flexible.<br/>
- It means we need to decompose code into small logical parts, if something went wrong in future it will be easy to refactor the code

- **B.** Increase has to be simple<br/>
+ **B.** Code simplicity<br/>
  This will increase productivity, code understanding for newcomers.
 Even if the project has documentation it will be easy to understand design pattern and start contribution.

+ **A.** Logical Units<br/>
+ It means we need to decompose code into small logical units, if something goes in future we will need to work only with single unit.

- **C.** Detachable functionality<br/>
+ **C.** Independent functionality<br/>
  Possibility to enable/disable a different part of the functionality.<br/>
  Like example bellow:<br/>
   - Adam has Resource, User, Page, Product modules enabled<br/>
-  - John use Resource, User, Page<br/>
+  - John uses Resource, User, Page<br/>
   - Petr has Resource, Contact<br/>
- In this case if someone breaks the Page module, Petr still will be able to do his things with the Contact module, even if all team would commit updates into a Master branch.
+ In this case if Adam breaks the Page module, Petr will still be able to do his tasks with the Contact module, even if whole team commits updates into the Master branch.

 This article remains not finished ...